-The Corporation retained PCI-Perrault Consulting Inc. to advise with respect to the Corporation's compensation policy, including the appropriate number of stock options to be granted to employees of the Corporation.
+The Compensation Committee of the Corporation retained PCI-Perrault Consulting Inc. to advise with respect to the Corporation's compensation policy, including the appropriate number of stock options to be granted to employees of the Corporation and the development of the RSU Plan.
 See "Executive Compensation" above.